Arundevloper/pdf-File-Editor/README.md

 2. Open the frontend folder in one window of Visual Studio Code.
 3. Install dependencies by running `npm install`.
 4. Run the project by executing `npm start`.
+5. Open your browser and navigate to http://localhost:3000.

 ### For Backend:
 1. Clone the repository.
 2. Open the backend folder in one window of Visual Studio Code.
 3. Install dependencies by running `npm install`.
 4. Run the server by executing `npm start`.
+5. server will start at 5000.

 Ensure that you follow these steps in the specified order for both frontend and backend setups.